chuduyunhuan/ng-window-messenger/README.md

-1. Installing
+Installation

     npm i ng-window-messenger -S

-2. How to use
+How to use

+    import { WindowMessengerService } from 'ng-window-messenger';

+    msgService: WindowMessengerService;

+    constructor () {
+        this.msgService = new WindowMessengerService(window);
+        this.msgService.sendMessage({ messageType: 'open', content: 'just a test'});
+    }